jjnevis/onus/docs/about.md

 Mining companies are a special case.
 In order for them to be in Onus they must also donate a percentage of the sale value of their mined product when it is first sold.
 That product is then branded "In Onus" which enables the mining company to declare they are In Onus and therefore eligible to sell their product.

+Onus bakes in the true cost of resource consumption.
+You don't run a kitchen without a pot washer, eventually you run out of pots, so you have to include the cost of cleaning pots when running a kitchen
+Just 1% of annual revenue from fossil fuel mining is 60 billion dollars.

+# **So if we set the Onus rate at 15% we have nearly 1 Trillion dollars annually to spend on saving the planet**.

 How do we start this?

 It has to start with awareness - tell people about onus, share on social media, discuss in the pub.

 Ask **"Are you in Onus?"** before buying things and tell them that they will have to be in Onus if they want to continue to do business in the future.

+Better still - [get involved and help][help] Onus succeed.

 The real beauty of the way Onus works is that the more we pursue fossil fuels, because they are not going to be easy to give up, the harder we work at saving the planet, the solution is baked into the economic machine so we can harness the power of consumerism to save the planet, we can just increase the Onus rate.
 The consequence of consumerism becomes a beautiful, healthy, vibrant planet.

 And... relax.

+[help]: /help